 For the year ended December 31, 2016, there were no transfers into/out of Level 1, Level 2 or Level 3 investments.
-For the three months ended March 31, 2017, the investments in CIHI and UMI were transferred out of Level 3 to Level 2, since the Bombay Stock Exchange, which is the primary investment of CIHI and UMI, commenced trading on a stock exchange.
+During 2017, the investments in CIHI, UMI and Real Matters Inc. were transferred out of Level 3 to Level 2 because shares of the Bombay Stock Exchange, which are the primary investment of CIHI and UMI, and shares of Real Matters Inc. commenced trading on a stock exchange in 2017.